 To introduce Exploration and Discovery Learning Community students to the FSU community, a Monday evening speaker series course ("Fall Colloquium") features presentations from various FSU programs and distinguished members of FSU’s faculty and staff.
 This one-credit course provides students a platform to explore their interests, potential majors, and possible career paths.
 Last year’s colloquium schedule can be viewed here.

-Additionally, Bryan Hall is home to its own 24 seat classroom.
-In both fall and spring semesters, Bryan Hall students are required to enroll in one, three-credit-hour “in-house” course.
+Additionally, the Exploration and Discovery Learning Community is home to its own 24 seat classroom.
+In both fall and spring semesters, Exploration and Discovery Learning Community students are required to enroll in one, three-credit-hour “in-house” course.
 These courses vary across many disciplines but are chosen specifically to fulfill requirements for graduation (each course counts as liberal studies or elective credit).

 In the spring semester, students have the opportunity to participate in mentorships with FSU faculty/staff.
 These mentorships allow small groups of three to ten students to meet more informally while exploring a specific topic.
 These one-credit-hour mentorships are optional, but are strongly encouraged as they offer students a unique and individualized opportunity to pursue topics under the guidance of FSU faculty/staff.